-Javi Marroquin Is ‘Feeling Good’ Despite The News Of Kailyn Lowry’s Pregnancy
+Javi Marroquin Is ‘Feeling Good,’ Despite The News Of Kailyn Lowry’s Pregnancy

-Javi Marroquin may be caught in the midst of the ongoing drama between Teen Mom 2 star Kailyn Lowry and his fans, but on Instagram, the reality TV dad is staying positive.
+Javi Marroquin may be caught in the midst of the ongoing drama between Teen Mom 2 star Kailyn Lowry and his fans, but on Instagram, the reality dad is staying positive.

-As Lowry continues to face backlash for her third pregnancy and speculation into who may have fathered the child, Javi Marroquin has stayed active on both Twitter and Instagram.
-Along with one of his latest photos, he revealed he was feeling “good.”
+As Lowry continues to face backlash for her third pregnancy and speculation into who may have fathered the child, Javi Marroquin has stayed active on both Twitter and Instagram and along with one of his latest photos, he revealed he was feeling “good.”

 “Feeling good, feeling energized!”
 Javi Marroquin wrote with a photo of himself sipping a cup of tea.